Yesterday17/GTNH-GuideBook-i18n/Readme.md

 <br />

 ## For Updates
-The project if for version 1.4.1.1, and it's greatly possible that it will update to newer versions.
+The project if for version 2.0.2.7, and it's greatly possible that it will update to newer versions.
 At that time, perhaps the old translation would have somewhere wrong.
-I'm trying to prevent it, so I'm working on a script to generate standard lang files as well as change the file `DefaultQuests.json` together.
-The script is available in this repository too, and i would update it as soon as possible to make it available for the next update.<br />
+I'm working on it, trying to rearrange the order of the columns to avoid this problem, but it's far from accomplished.<br />

 <br />